msperlin/beautiful-jekyll/_posts/2017-02-16-Writing-a-book.md

 in large documents.
 But, selecting a reviewer was an interactive process.
 I searched the web and hired tree different reviewers and offered them three different chapters of the book.
-Once I had all revisions, I selected the reviewer the offered the best result and sent him the rest of the chapters.
+Once I had all revisions, I selected the reviewer that offered the best result and sent him the rest of the chapters.
 You can find his site [here](http://revisaotextual.com.br/).
 I'm glad I did this way, It would be a nightmare if I hired the wrong person to do this job.